 But, it shows up in that search because it has references, such as user reviews, to the name and address of a Courtyard by Marriott.

-Identifying Fraud in Business Listings
+Identifying Fraud in keyword stuffed business names

-The patent tells us about a machine learning classifier approach, that could learn differences between spam and non-spam, by looking at combinations of words in large collection of business titles.
+The patent tells us about a machine learning classifier approach, that could learn differences between spam and non-spam, by looking at combinations of words in a large collection of business titles.
 If a business name is submitted that triggers a surprisingness value above a certain threshold based upon the words within that title, it might be considered spam.

 The patent is: